salrashid123/istio_helloworld/README.md

     "statusCode": 404
   }
 ]
 ```

 ```
-kubectl logs $(kubectl get pod -l istio=egressgateway -n istio-system -o jsonpath='{.items[0].metadata.name}') egressgateway -n istio-system | tail
+kubectl logs $(kubectl get pod \
+  -l istio=egressgateway \
+  -n istio-system \
+  -o jsonpath='{.items[0].metadata.name}') egressgateway \
+  -n istio-system | tail
 ```

 Notice that only http request to yahoo succeeded on port `:443`.
 Needless to say, this is pretty unusable; you have to originate ssl traffic from the host system itself or bypass the IP ranges rquests

 ### Bypass Envoy entirely

 You can also configure the `global.proxy.includeIPRanges=` variable to completely bypass the IP ranges for certain serivces.
-This setting is described under [Calling external services directly](https://istio.io/docs/tasks/traffic-management/egress/#calling-external-services-directly) and details the ranges that _should_ get coverted by the proxy.
-For GKE, you need to conver the subnets included and allocated:
+This setting is described under [Calling external services directly](https://istio.io/docs/tasks/traffic-management/egress/#calling-external-services-directly) and details the ranges that _should_ get covered by the proxy.
+For GKE, you need to cover the subnets included and allocated:

 ### GCE MetadataServer